matteodelabre/saxophone/README.md

 ## Installation

-This library works both in Node.JS ≥6.0 and recent browsers.
+This library works both on Node.JS and recent browsers.
 To install with `npm`:

 ```sh